10play/10tap-editor/website/docs/examples/basic.md

 ## Creating The Editor Bridge

-The first thing we want to do is create our [EditorBridge](../api/EditorBridge.md) add link to editor bridge.
+The first thing we want to do is create our [EditorBridge](../api/EditorBridge.md).
-To do this we will use the `useEditorBridge` hook in our component.
-This by default will contain the `TenTapStartKit` (#TODO show link)
+To do this we will use the `useEditorBridge` hook.
+This by default will contain the `TenTapStartKit` which includes all of [the following bridge extensions](../api/BridgeExtensions.md).
 Now we have added all of the pre-built bridgeExtensions provided by tentap, and our editor will support all of these bridgeExtensions features

 ```tsx